EzeOnoky/Project-Base-Learning-11/README.md

 Open the link [openSSH-documentation](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell) and follow the setup procedure.

-To add the key we run the command eval
+To add our pem key to the SSH agent we run the command eval

+**NOTE** Execute below on VS Code editor...

 ```
 eval `ssh-agent -s`

 ssh-add <path-to-private-key>
 ```
+example - `ssh-add Desktop/DevOps/pj7.pem`

-Confirm the key has been added with the command below, you should see the name of your key
+Confirm the pem key has been added with the command below, you should see the name of your key

 `ssh-add -l`